Fremont Peak State Park

 The Park is currently OPEN.

-Please check the hours of operation.As of May 24th, 2024 wood and charcoal fires are NOT allowed in the provided fire rings.
-Collecting wood, leaves or other material to burn is not allowed.
+Please check the hours of operation.As of November 14, 2024 wood and charcoal fires are allowed in the provided fire rings.
+You must bring your own wood to burn.
+Collecting wood, leaves or other material to burn is not allowed and tickets will be issued.

 If you have questions about camping, reservations, amenities, they might already be answered in our Frequently Asked Questions.
 If you have further questions, contact us by email or phone listed in the Contacts section of the main webpage for Fremont Peak State Park.